 You also always have the option of changing board colors.
 While this is not as common of a change, it can be done to add variety or present a different look to your customers.
 Any combination of white or kraft (brown) inside and outside is possible.
 However, it is important to remember that white board is a little more expensive (typically 6% inside and/or outside) and also that certain inks will naturally print better on a specific board color.
 Your existing ink color may look great on white but not as good on kraft.
 Any time a board or ink change occurs, we will always provide a physical color swatch sample for you to review and approve the change.

 For startup ecommerce and subscription businesses who are first starting out with branded packaging, we always try to communicate that you can start simple and add to your branding over time.
 A one color outside print is the least expensive option for printed boxes.
 However, inside print can be added to any existing box with the purchase of an additional print plate.
 This will also mean an increased per box cost (typically about 30%) for the added production process, but the value of inside print for the customer’s “unboxing experience” is substantial in today’s social media-driven marketplace.

 Please Contact Us Today

+Want to know more about low cost color and branding options?
 We’re happy to walk you through an initial consultation and find a custom packaging solution that works for you.
 As always, if you have any questions, one of our branded packaging advisors is standing by to assist, with decades of experience behind them.
 Want to know more about custom packaging?
 Please call us today at 630-551-1700 or contact us via email at www.SalazarPackaging.com.